Rent safe and private dog parks hosted by locals

 Tough interactive toys for games like tug

-• Goughnuts MAXX Tug HD: Goughnuts are often cited as some of the most indestructible dog toys available.
+• Goughnuts Tug: Goughnuts are often cited as some of the most indestructible dog toys available.
 This large double ring is specifically designed for tug-of-war with strong, intense dogs.
+The manufacturers boast that the dense rubber material is basically impossible to destroy.

 • Otterly Pets Puppy Dog Pet Rope Toys: Rope can be a hit-or-miss material for intense chewers, and we recommend these most for interactive games where you’re clearly supervising so the ends can’t fray and be consumed.
 Otterly Pets says these toys are made of nontoxic cotton and can hold up to aggressive chewers.

 • KONG Extreme Dog Toy Rubber Ball: Kong is another brand known for creating strong toys that can stand up to many dogs’ jaws.
-Of this ball, they say “the natural KONG Extreme black rubber formula is created to be very durable for power chewing dogs” and “this toy is puncture resistant for continued safe play.”
+Of this heavy-duty rubber ball, they say “the natural KONG Extreme black rubber formula is created to be very durable for power chewing dogs” and “this toy is puncture resistant for continued safe play.”
 It's perfect for extreme chewers.
+The bouncy rubber construction makes for fun, fast-paced games!

 • Chew King Fetch Balls Durable Natural Dog Toy Ball: Chew King boasts that these balls’ “durable, natural, no chemical smell rubber retains shape, bounces well, and stands up to tough chew.
 Safety air vent protects your pup, keeps happy tongues from getting stuck.”
-You can also store treats inside for your dog to work out as a type of food enrichment instead of just interactive fetch.
+You can also store treats inside the dense rubber for your dog to work out as a type of food enrichment instead of just interactive fetch, or even put soft food like peanut butter inside the small opening.

 • IMK9 Dog Frisbee Indestructible Disc Toy: IMK9 has two main claims about this tough dog frisbee.
 The first is that “hard plastic Frisbees can shatter or splinter, and sharp shards of plastic could injure your beloved pooch.
-Our frisbee is different — it’s made of soft natural rubber.
+Our frisbee is different—it’s made of soft natural rubber.
 It will never break up into sharp pieces that could hurt your dog.”
 They also offer a replacement guarantee: “If your dog destroys this frisbee, then we’ll refund your money or send you a new one for free.”
+We usually don't recommend soft rubber for heavy chewers, but IMK9 knows what they're doing here with their flexible rubber disc!

-Sturdy toys for your dog to chew on their own
+Sturdy toys for dogs to chew on their own

-• Pet Qwerks BarkBone Stick: These sticks can keep your dog occupied for long chunks of time — safely.
+• Pet Qwerks BarkBone Stick: These sticks can keep your dog occupied for long chunks of time—safely.
 “BarkBone Nylon Stick Dog Bones are designed with an all-new natural look and texture and made for easy pickup with plenty of nubs & knots to chew.
 Made with premium artisan nylon, these dog bones work best for determined & aggressive chewers.”
+They are flavored, too.
+The peanut butter option is popular!

 • West Paw Tux Treat Toy: West Paw says their Tux Treat Toy is built for aggressive chewers.
-“With three solid lobes, Tux is our toughest treat toy — made to stand up to some fearsome fangs.
+“With three solid lobes, Tux is our toughest treat toy—made to stand up to some fearsome fangs.
 Tux's treat-hiding hollow cavity makes it ideal for short-snouted breeds to get to the nut butters, biscuits, and meaty bits.
-Once treats are long gone, Tux floats, bounces, and hangs tough through serious chew sessions.”
+Once treats are long gone, Tux floats in water, bounces, and hangs tough through serious chew sessions.”
+We recommend filling it with plain greek yogurt, peanut butter, or even a special can of wet food.

-• Feeko Ring Dog Chew Toy: Feeko takes advantage of the ring shape, though this toy is not big enough for most dogs to tug with.
+• Feeko Ring Dog Chew Toy: Feeko takes advantage of the ring shape, though this toy is not big enough for most dogs to tug with—its better as a standalone chew option.
 “The shape is designed using basic mechanics and engineering principles.
 So these irregularities make the product more durable.
 Our chewing toy has passed countless times tested with German Shepherd, French Bulldog, English Bulldog, Siberian Husky, Rab Rado, Golden Retriever, and many other powered chewers.”
 They also provide a lifetime replacement service.

 • Gucho Chew Ring Indestructible Dog Toy: Gaucho says “the new material is updated based on previous rubber and nylon materials.
 The new industrial-strength natural rubber is softer than nylon toys, tougher than previous rubber toys, no breaking teeth or chunks but can hold almost the toughest chews.”